 A first criterion is whether the act of persuasion is belief-based or non-belief-based - i.e., preference-based.
 Non-belief based persuasion affects behavior independently of beliefs.
 In such a case persuasion is obtained because the message itself impacts on utility and, hence, on behavior (Stigler and Becker, 1977; Becker and Murphy, 1993).
-This is also reminiscent of old models of persuasive advertising (Braithwaite, 1928).
+This is also reminiscent of olglazer.rubinstein.04d models of persuasive advertising (Braithwaite, 1928).
 Instead, belief-based persuasion affects behavior by changing persuadees' beliefs.
 For instance, a persuadee can be persuaded by informative communication (Stigler, 1961; Telser, 1964).

 Among the models where persuasion is understood as belief-based, a further distinction can be made between models where agents are perfect Bayesian updaters and models where they are not.
-When agents are Bayesian updaters, a persuader can persuade them by sending appropriate signals that can be costly (Nelson, 1970) or not (Gentzkow and Shapiro, 2006; Kamenica and Gentzkow, 2011) and that are correctly elaborated.
-Instead, non-fully Bayesian agents have limitations in the way they elaborate the signal: e.g., they are constrained by limited memory (Mullainathan, 2002; Shapiro, 2006), they double-count repeated information (De Marzo et al., 2003), or they neglect the incentives of the sender (Eyster and Rabin, 2010).
+When agents are Bayesian updaters, a persuader, given a communication technology, chooses signals that can be costly (Nelson, 1970) or not (Gentzkow and Shapiro, 2006; Kamenica and Gentzkow, 2011) and that are correctly elaborated.
+Instead, non-fully Bayesian agents have limitations in the way they elaborate the signal: e.g., they are constrained by limited memory (Mullainathan, 2002; Shapiro, 2006), they double-count repeated information (De Marzo et al., 2003), they neglect the incentives of the sender (Eyster and Rabin, 2010), or they have limitations in the ability to lie (Glazer and Rubinstein, 2012).

 Finally, models can be distinguished on the basis of the nature of the information sent: hard versus soft.
 Hard information is actually verifiable, while soft information is not.
-Cheap talk models typically rely on soft information (Crawford and Sobel, 1982), while models that exploit the strategic use of verifiable information (Milgrom and Roberts, 1986) can also consider a verification cost (Caillaud and Tirole, 2007).
+Cheap talk models typically rely on soft information (Crawford and Sobel, 1982), while models that exploit the strategic use of verifiable information (Milgrom and Roberts, 1986) can consider a verification cost (Caillaud and Tirole, 2007), full and costless verifiability (Glazer and Rubinstein, 2006) or only partial verifiability with the receiver deciding which part to be verified (Glazer and Rubinstein, 2004).